garvkhurana/machine-translation-transformer-model/README.md

 How are you?	ਤੁਸੀਂ ਕਿਵੇਂ ਹੋ?
 ...	...
 Training
-The model uses two separate tokenizers:
+The model uses the tokenizer:

-bert-base-uncased for English sentences. ai4bharat/IndicNER for Punjabi sentences.
+Helsinki-NLP/opus-mt-pa-en

 Ensure to split the dataset into training and testing sets appropriately, maintaining a good balance between the two for effective training and evaluation.

-The model is showing me the error will try to fix it and out and will deploy it as soon as possible.

 Acknowledgments
-Tokenizers: ai4bharat/IndicNER for Punjabi language support and bert-base-uncased for English.
+Tokenizers: Helsinki-NLP/opus-mt-pa-en
-Frameworks: TensorFlow and Hugging Face's Transformers library for providing the necessary tools to build and train the model.
+Frameworks:Pytorch and Hugging Face's Transformers library for providing the necessary tools to build and train the model.
 Dataset Providers: The sources of the English-Punjabi translation data.